Sabin1133/Load-Balancer/README.md

 ### The Connection Engine

-The `ConnectionEngine` lies at the **core** of the balancer and is resposible with accepting and distributing incoming connections and forwarding the traffic from the clients to the servers.
+The **connection engine** is the **heart** of the balancer and is resposible with accepting and distributing incoming connections and forwarding the traffic from the clients to the servers.

-By **multiplexing connections** using the `epoll` kernel data structure, the balancer is able to achieve fast response times and improve performance.
+By leveraging the **multiplexing meachanism** provided by `epoll` kernel data structure, the balancer is able to achieve fast response times and high performance.

 ### The Hash Ring

-The theoretical model used in consistent hashing is the **hash ring**.
+The theoretical model used in consistent hashing.
+It is used to distribute the connections across the servers and has a circular nature.

+The hash ring is implemented using an array and stores nodes that represent the servers.The nodes hold the hash of the server and the server id, a unique identifier given to the server when first added to the pool.

+The nodes array is sorted by the hash in each node to guarantee correct distribution across all servers.
+Clients are matched using their hash, using a simple binary search.